jlim40/Random-Quote-Generator-PureJavascript/README.md

-# Random-Quote-Generator-PureJavascript
+# Random-Quote-Generator-VanillaJS

- A random quote generator written with only html, css, and Javascript.
+ A random quote generator written with only html, css, and VaniilaJS.